Originate/dbg-pds-tensorflow-demo/README.md

-# Using Tensorflow to the Deutsche Börse Public Dataset For Stockmarket Price Prediction
+# Stock Price Movement Prediction Using The Deutsche Börse Public Dataset & Tensorflow

 ## Introduction

-We use neural networks applied to stock market data from the Deutsche Börse Public Dataset to make predictions about future price movement.
-Specifically, we a prediction on the direction of the next minute's price change using information from the previous ten minutes.
-We use this to power a highly simplified trading strategy to show the scale of potential returns.
+We use neural networks applied to stock market data from the Deutsche Börse Public Dataset (PDS) to make predictions about future price movements for each stock.

+Specifically, we makr a prediction on the direction of the next minute's price change using information from the previous ten minutes.
+We use this to power a simplified trading strategy to show potential returns.

 This is intended as a demonstrate of the applications on this data set.

 ## The Deutsche Börse Public Dataset

-The Deutsche Börse Public Dataset (PDS) project provides minute-by-minute statistics over trading data from the XETRA and EUREX engines.
+The Deutsche Börse PDS project provides minute-by-minute statistics over trading data from the XETRA and EUREX engines.

 We focus on XETRA only.
 It is comprised of a variety of equities, funds and derivative securities.
 The PDS contains details for on a per security level, detailing trading activity by minute including the high, low, first and last prices within the time period.